 I made 3 blocks with the darker fabric dominant, and one block with the inverse.

 The four blocks were sewn in a column and set amongst some scrappy disappearing 9-patch blocks.

 Because of the dimensions of the quilt it was quick to baste with a length of yardage.
 I quilted it on my machine with simple wavy lines across the horizontal axis and made binding from the leftovers of the light and dark purple fabrics.

 I machine sewed the binding for this quilt with a zigzag stitch.
 You can find a tutorial for how I like to do this here.
 It certainly makes for a quick finish.

 Sew your own

 I have a project information sheet for this quilt – it builds on the instructions already in the Fleur Mini Quilt pattern to show how to turn the block into a baby quilt.
-It’s a free download for anyone on my newsletter list (you can join by putting your details in below):
+It’s a bonus that’s included when you purchase the Fleur Mini Quilt pattern.

-And of course, this project sheet download would work with any pattern (a mini quilt or a standard block) you already have that finishes at 10.5″ (11″ unfinished).
+And of course, this quilt layout would work with any block pattern you already have that finishes at 10.5″ (11″ unfinished).
 It’s a great way to quickly turn a few feature blocks into a lovely baby gift.

 That’s it for today – happy sewing to all of you.